Early Years Practitioner - Level 2 Apprenticeship (WBL)

 • DBS (Disclosure & Barring Service) Check

-You will need to complete a DBS for this course and in doing so will need to provide 3 ID documents.
+You will need to complete an enhanced DBS for this course and in doing so will need to provide 3 ID documents.
 These can include; Birth Certificate, Driving License, Passport, Bank statement or a letter.

 • National Careers Service